ku1ik/bitpocket/README.md

 allows all the space saving advantages of _git_ when making repeated changes to the same files.

-There is a discussion about potential directions for versioningdirection here:
+There is a discussion about potential directions for versioning direction here:
 [github.com/sickill/bitpocket/issues/15](https://github.com/sickill/bitpocket/issues/15)